carbonetes/carbonetes-analyzer/README.md

 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/carbonetes-analyzer)](https://artifacthub.io/packages/search?repo=carbonetes-analyzer)

-The Carbonetes Analyzer is created specifically, to function as Carbonetes Helm Chart.
+The Carbonetes Analyzer is created specifically, to function as Carbonetes Helm Chart and recently added as Operator.

 [Helm](https://helm.sh/) is a package manager for Kubernetes.
 It helps deploying applications easily in a cluster.
 Helm uses [Charts](https://helm.sh/docs/topics/charts/) as its packaging format.
 A chart is a collection of Kubernetes manifest files that can deploy a simple or complex applications.